UniversalDependencies/UD_German-LIT/README.md

 # Summary

-This Treebank aims at gathering texts of the German literary history.
+This treebank aims at gathering texts of the German literary history.
 Currently, it hosts Fragments of the early Romanticism, i.e. aphorism-like texts mainly dealing with philosophical issues concerning art, beauty and related topics.

 # Introduction